 Why We Love This Recipe for Healthy French Toast Casserole

-As far as healthy breakfast goes, this healthy french toast casserole is going to become your new favorite!
+As far as healthy sweet breakfast goes, this healthy french toast casserole is going to become your new favorite!

 It’s highly requested at my house and it couldn’t be easier to make.